 Michigan English Teacher Salaries

-Salaries for teachers in Michigan average around $62,000 a year.
-This is somewhat better than other states around the country.
-The national average for teacher salaries was around $56,000 in 2013 according to the NEA.
+Salaries for teachers in Michigan average around $62,930 a year.
+This is right in line with the national average of around $62,870 in 2020 according to the US Bureau of Labor Statistics.

 The top two largest cities in Michigan are Detroit and Grand Rapids.
 These cities’ schools both offer teachers contracts that will change both over time and with additional education.
-An English teacher for instance, teaching in these two cities’ school districts, can expect the following salaries with the associated level of education:
+An English teacher for instance, teaching in these two cities’ school districts, can expect the following salaries:

 Along with the steps in salary, there are other additional sources of income a teacher can access throughout the year.
 In the Forest Hills Public Schools in Grand Rapids for example, the English teacher above may take on an additional class over and above her regular set schedule.
 If that happens, she will be compensated with an additional 20% of a B.A. base salary prorated for the amount of the year she taught above her regular load.